jfet97/andreasimonecostadotdev/content/posts/What the heck is a homomorphic mapped type?.en.md

     HMT<string> = string
     ```

-1. if the homomorphic mapped type is applied to a union type, the result is the union of the mapped type applied to each member of the union (therefore, TS often calls homomorphic mapped type __distributive__)
+1. if the homomorphic mapped type is applied to a union type, the result is the union of the mapped type applied to each member of the union (therefore, TS often calls homomorphic mapped types __distributive__)

     ```ts
     HMT<A | B> = HTM<A> | HTM<B>